W. B. Yeats

-A Protestant of Anglo-Irish descent, Yeats was born in Sandymount, Ireland and was educated in Dublin and London and spent childhood holidays in County Sligo.
+A Protestant of Anglo-Irish descent, Yeats was born in Sandymount, Ireland.
+His father practised law and was a successful portrait painter.
+He was educated in Dublin and London and spent his childhood holidays in County Sligo.
 He studied poetry from an early age, when he became fascinated by Irish legends and the occult.
-He was influenced by TS Eliot, John Keats, William Wordsworth, William Blake and many more.
-These topics feature in the first phase of his work, lasting roughly from his student days at the Metropolitan School of Art in Dublin until the turn of the 20th century.
-His earliest volume of verse was published in 1889, and its slow-paced and lyrical poems display debts to Edmund Spenser, Percy Bysshe Shelley and the poets of the Pre-Raphaelite Brotherhood.
+While in London he became part of the Irish literary revival.
+His early poetry was influenced by John Keats, William Wordsworth, William Blake and many more.
+These topics feature in the first phase of his work, lasting roughly from his student days at the Metropolitan School of Art in Dublin until the end of the 19th century.
+His earliest volume of verse was published in 1889, and its slow-paced, modernist and lyrical poems display debts to Edmund Spenser, Percy Bysshe Shelley and the poets of the Pre-Raphaelite Brotherhood.

 From 1900 his poetry grew more physical, realistic and politicised.
 He moved away from the transcendental beliefs of his youth, though he remained preoccupied with some elements including cyclical theories of life.
 He had become the chief playwright for the Irish Literary Theatre in 1897, and early on promoted younger poets such as Ezra Pound.
-Yeats was awarded the Nobel Prize in Literature in 1923.
-His major later works include 1928's The Tower and Words for Music Perhaps and Other Poems, published in 1932.
+His major works include The Land of Heart's Desire (1894), Cathleen ni Houlihan (1902), Deirdre (1907), The Wild Swans at Coole (1919), The Tower (1928) and Last Poems and Plays (1940).